Single Serving Macaroni & Cheese

 What cheese is best?

-- Parmesan – I always use Parm cause it adds so much salty cheese flavor.
+- Parmesan – I always use Parm cause it adds so much salty, umami flavor.
+A dream.

 - Gruyère – this is a classic.
 It melts so nicely and adds a lovely nutty flavor.